dmlc/parameter_server/docker/README.md

 cd docker
 ./fire_amazonec2.sh 3 c4.xlarge spot 0.08 <amazonec2-access-key> <amazonec2-secret-key> us-west-1 vpc-3c3de859 default b
 ```
 This command will first clone and install right version of docker-machine according to your OS if you haven't it installed.
-Then it will use docker-machine to launch a docker-swarm master with 3 c4.xlarge Ubuntu 14.04 LTS spot instances bidding at $0.08, one as master, two as slaves.
+Then it will use docker-machine to launch a docker-swarm cluster with 3 c4.xlarge Ubuntu 14.04 LTS spot instances bidding at $0.08, one as master, two as slaves.
 This fire_amazonec2.sh is just a template.
 To change the AMI please run "docker-machine create --help" and change the aws related parameters in fire_amazonec2.sh.
 For further info about docker-machine please look at [docker machine repository](https://github.com/docker/machine)

 Please wait for 5 minutes for the spot request fullfillment.
 If you want to save time, just change "spot" to "regular".